Security

 OPTION DESCRIPTION

-Application Security (Local) Secure your local Remote Desktop Manager with a custom application password, with the computer's credentials as the application password, or with Windows Hello (must first be configured on your local machine).
-You will be prompted for this password when opening your application.
-You can also choose to not set any application password.
+Application Security (Local) Secure your local Remote Desktop Manager with a custom application password, using the computer's credentials as the application password.
+This setting uses the credentials of any users that already connected to the computer (local accounts or domain accounts).
+The option Force currently logged on username and domain does not allow the username box to be updated and it is fixed to the currently logged on domain user account on this computer.
+This feature forces the user to re-enter the password to open Remote Desktop Manager.
+Windows Hello can be enabled but it must first be configured on your local computer.
+You will be prompted for this password when you open your application.
+You can also choose not to set an application password.

 New password / Confirm password If Use application password was selected in the Application Security drop-down list, enter an application password in the New password field, then enter it again in the Confirm password field.